 - REV (Revolver) = 6 round maximum, .38 Special or bigger for speed loaders and .357 or bigger for moon clips.

-What about guns that hold more than 10 rounds in the magazine?
+What about guns that hold more than the allowable number of rounds in the magazine?

 You can use them but you can not have more than the division capacity in the magazines after the start signal.